Yamil-Serrano/DNA-Sequence-Alignment/README.md

 ## Key Features

-- **Graphical User Interface (GUI)**: Simplifies interaction with the tool by allowing drag-and-drop functionality for CSV files.
+- **Graphical User Interface (GUI)**: Simplifies interaction with the tool by allowing users to select CSV files for processing.
 - **Score Matrix Construction**: Automatically creates a score matrix to compare the sequences based on user-defined scoring parameters.
 - **Dynamic Programming**: Utilizes dynamic programming to fill the score matrix, ensuring accurate and optimal alignments.
 - **Backtracking Algorithm**: Traces back through the score matrix to retrieve the best sequence alignment.
-- **Drag-and-Drop CSV Input**: Users can drag a `.csv` file into the designated area, and the app will process the sequences and display the alignment results.
+- **File Selection for Input**: Users can select a `.csv` file through a file dialog, and the app will process the sequences and display the alignment results.
 - **Customizable Scoring**: Allows the user to adjust match, mismatch, and gap penalties for flexible alignment criteria.

 ## Installation